 A loose bolo tie, worn more like a necklace, is a casual accent for any outfit.
 Since bolo ties come in so many styles, with endless slide and cord combinations, you can wear them with anything.

-This Stetson denim jacket is one of our favorite pieces for casual wear for even a coffee shop cowgirl.
+This Stetson denim jacket is one of our favorite pieces for casual wear.
 Combine it with Vintage Collection’s peasant top, Miss Me skinny jeans, and a pair of Stallion Zorro boots, and you’ve got a killer casual look.
-Tuck a handkerchief in your pocket, throw on your new Silver King Crown Onyx bolo tie, and you’ll look cooler than James Dean.
+Tuck a handkerchief in your pocket, throw on your new Silver King Crown Onyx bolo tie, and you’ll look cooler than James Dean or Debbie Harry.
 But only slightly cooler.

 Photo credit: gypsywarrior.com